DreymaR/BigBagKbdTrixPKL/Layouts/Gallium/README.md

 <br>

 - [**W**ide][ErgAWi] ergo mods (moving right-hand keys one position to the right) usually place the two bracket keys in the middle.
-- Gallium keeps the number row and brackets in their traditional places, making Wide configs staightforward.
+- Gallium keeps the number row and brackets in their traditional places, making Wide configs straightforward.
 - For AngleWide mod combos, I use the Q-X swap as mentioned.
 On ANSI boards, this puts `Q` in the middle.
 - [**S**ym(bol)][ErgSym] mods usually prioritize the common <kbd>'</kbd> (Apostrophe/Quote) and <kbd>-</kbd> (Hyphen/Underscore) keys.
 - Gallium already moves most of the symbol keys around in its own fashion, so not everyone may want a further Sym mod.